Customizing the dashboard (home page)

 Grid page

 You can add grid pages to display lines with records that can be based on external source.
 This may be useful if a grid is used often and you want it to be available on the home page for quick access.
 You can add grid pages as part of a layout block or independently.
-If a grid page is not within a layout block, it will be a separate page, available from the navigation pane under the Home menu.
-If you want a grid page to be available directly on the dashboard, you must add it as part of a layout block.
+If a grid page is not within a layout block, it will be a separate page, available from the navigation pane.
+If you want a grid page to be available directly on the home page, you must add it as part of a layout block.

-To add a grid page to the dashboard
+To add a grid page to the home page

 2. In the Create pane, select Grid page.